 The sample used in this analysis was combined from two separate studies that had been undertaken concurrently.
-The first sample (study I) was from Dunn and Laranjeira's study of the profiles, patterns of drug use and HIV-risk behaviours among cocaine users in Sao Paulo (Dunn and Laranjeira, 1999a).
-The second sample (study II) came from Ferri and Gossop's study comparing treatment seeking and out-of-treatment cocaine users, also in Sao Paulo (Ferri and Gossop, 1999).
+The first sample (Study I) was from Dunn and Laranjeira's (1999a) study of the profiles, patterns of drug use and HIV-risk behaviours among cocaine users in Sao Paulo.
+The second sample (Study II) came from Ferri's and Gossop's (1999) study comparing treatment seeking and out-of-treatment cocaine users, also in Sao Paulo.
 Although each study had different objectives, their questionnaires had many identical items, in particular those concerning demographic details and drug misuse history.
-More detailed information about the methodology used in each study can be obtained from previously published work, in particular Dunn and Laranjeira (1999b) and Ferri and Gossop (1999).
+More detailed information about the methodology used in each study can be obtained from previously published work, in particular Dunn & Laranjeira (1999b) and Ferri & Gossop (1999).

-2.1.
-Setting
+2.1 Setting